Rlaur2/ToDo_App/README.md

 A To Do List webpage with multiple features

 high-priority fixes to do
--Make all project object stuff into it's own module
+-Make all project object stuff into it's own module -menu sidebar doesn't extend past 100vh

 low-priority fixes to do
 -Make the current priority be pre-selected when editing a to-do